akashblsbrmnm/akashblsbrmnm/README.md

 **`A Tech enthusiast, technically.`**

-<h3 align="left">About me</h3>

-###
-<p align="left">Greetings! 👋 I'm a C Developer from India with 2+ years of experience in feature development and system enhancement for RDK-B platforms.
+Hi there!
+I'm Akash, a C Developer from India with 2+ years of experience in feature development and system enhancement for RDK-B platforms.
 I work with mainly C, C++, Linux Shell Scripting, CMake, AutoConf.<br> I'm also passionate about photography, graphic design and modern arts.
-When I'm not coding, you'll find me tinkering with one of them.</p>
+When I'm not coding, you'll find me tinkering with one of them.

+- I am currently working as RDK-B Developer at Infosys India.
+- I am actively looking for Software Developer roles to broaden my knowledge.

 **Connect with me**
  - **E-MAIL**: akashblsbrmnm@gmail.com.com